Body found in Lafayette trash truck

 Officers arrived but determined a truck had already emptied the dumpster and was on the way to a transfer station.

-Officers stopped the truck and located an adult male dead in the truck.
+Officers stopped the truck and located a man dead in the truck.

 An autopsy will be done to determine and identification and cause of death.